holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/02_markdown/lesson_plan.md

         - Create a TIL repo
             - Going to be adding to it over the course of the term
         - First commit is a README.md explaining what is going on
-        - Second commit is a commit about what you learned about the turing test
+        - Second commit is a commit about something you learned in class
+        - We will read through them and they will be graded for effort
     - Go

 ### Homework